gavinmcfarland/plugma/README.md

 ## Get started

-Start by creating a plugin from a template using the CLI:
+To get started, create a plugin from a template using:

 ```shell
 npm create plugma@latest